 As a comparison to the experimentally informed substitution models, we also tested the non-site-specific GY94 model.
-Relative to the experimentally informed substitution models, the GY94 model includes many more free parameters including nucleotide equilibrium frequencies, a transition-transversion ratio, and parameters describing gamma distributions of the nonsynonymous-synonymous ratio and substitution rate across sites [21,39].
+Relative to the experimentally informed substitution models, the GY94 model includes more free parameters including equilibrium codon frequencies, a transition-transversion ratio, and parameters describing gamma distributions of the nonsynonymous-synonymous ratio and substitution rate across sites (Yang, 1994; Yang et al., 2000).

 The Aichi/1968 and PR/1934 experimentally informed models described the human NP phylogeny far better than the non-site-specific GY94 model (Table 1).
 Strikingly, combining amino-acid preferences from both NP homologs (Aichi/1968 + PR/1934) resulted in a greatly improved substitution model (Table 1).
-For each experimentally informed model, the stringency parameter β fit with value greater than 1, consistent with the idea that selection during natural evolution is more stringent than our laboratory selection.
+For each experimentally informed model, the stringency parameter $\beta$ fit with value greater than 1 (average $\beta = 2.5$ ), consistent with the idea that selection during natural evolution is more stringent than our laboratory selection.